PapaIL/WindowsMosquittoFiles/README.md

     & also install mosquitto as a service.

 Disregard the installer's messages about .dll files to get because they no longer help enough.
-    This repository provides the needed .dll files.
+    This repository should provide the needed .dll files.

  Warning: The first run of mosquitto-****.exe to install Mosquitto will likely FAIL,
      but it will have installed needed files and folders.